birderboone/birderboone.github.io/_posts/2018-03-15-eBirdDiversity.md

 ---
 layout: post
-title: How many birds are there in the U.S?
+title: How many birds can you see in each U.S. county?
 ---
 Recently I asked the question: [what counties in the US were the most underbirded](https://birderboone.github.io/eBirdEffort/).
 I found that the Central and Southern United States were severely underbirded, and was surprised at the large discrepancy in effort across the United States.
 For example the #1 county by submissions, Los Angelos county, has an impressive 181,000 checklists submitted all time.
 This would rank #7 worldwide, just behind the United Kingdom if L.A. was considered it's own country (luckily its not).
 Now compare this to Martin, Kentucky with only 12 checklists submitted **EVER**.
 Clearly data from these two counties are not similar.